 Features Of Preference Shares

-- Preference shares are shareholdings in the company like ordinary shares, but they are different.
+- They are shareholdings in the company like ordinary shares, but they are different.
 Dividend payable to ordinary shareholders is not fixed.
 They are based on profits after preference shareholders have received their dividends.
 Dividend payable to preference shareholders is fixed and paid before any ordinary shareholders can be paid.

-- Typically, preference shares do not get voting rights in the company.
+- Typically, these shares do not get voting rights in the company.
 But there may be some exceptions that give them such rights.
 This exception includes but not limited to – when dividends are not paid or for convertible preference shares.

 - There are two types of preference shares and namely “cumulative” or “non-cumulative”.
 A cumulative preference share will have any unpaid dividends from the previous year moved to the following year before any ordinary dividends are paid.
 At the same time, non-cumulative preference shares do not make provisions for any unpaid dividends from the previous year.
 The dividends of a particular year are treated independently of each other – no payment of past dividends.